-Project / Issue Name Support / Oppose/ Request/ Concern Comment Resurfacing and Related Work on Route 9 (Framingham & Natick) Framingham resident: William Hanson Request Requests programming the Resurfacing and Related Work on Route 9 (FFY 2024) in an earlier TIP element, noting poor pavement condition in the corridor.
-TIP Process and D ocumentation TIP Database Municipal: Deborah Burke, Malden Redevelopment Authority Request Notes several updates to project details included in the TIP database regarding the Exchange Street Downtown Improvement Project.
+Project/Issue Name Support/ Oppose/ Request/ Concern Comment Response TIP Process an d Documentation TIP Database Municipal: Deborah Burke, Malden Redevelopment Authority Request Notes several updates to project details included in the TIP database regarding the Exchange Street Downtown Improvement Project.
+The MPO has made the requested edits to the interactive TIP database to ensure the project information shown there is accurate and represents the most up-to-date scope of the project.
 TIP Database Sudbury resident: Pat Brown Request Requests that the ability to search for projects by project number be added to the TIP database.
-Requests that the TIP database allows users to print all project information for a single project as a single record.
-Requests that scoring metrics be distinguished from other project details, in order to more clearly see how a score total is obtained.
+Requests that the TIP database allow users to print all project information for a single project as a single record.
+Requests that scoring metrics be distinguished from other project details to better understand how a score total is obtained.
+The MPO appreciates the feedback on the interactive TIP database and will work in the coming months to incorporate these changes where possible.
+The MPO intends to continue to refine and expand the interactive TIP database moving forward to increase the platform's utility as a resource for understanding and analyzing the TIP.
 TIP Document MassDOT: Office of Transportation Planning Request Requests minor changes and clarifications to the document text and TIP tables.
-TIP Document Cambridge resident: Arthur Strang Request Requests that the FFYs 2020-24 TIP document notes projects which include bus lanes.
+The MPO has worked to incorporate this feedback into the final FFYs 2020-24 TIP document and has followed up directly with MassDOT's Office of Transportation Planning to detail how these changes and clarifications were addressed.
+TIP Document Cambridge resident: Arthur Strang Request Requests that the FFYs 2020-24 TIP document note projects that include bus lanes.
+The FFYs 2020-24 TIP does not fund projects that include bus lanes within their current scope.
+The MPO has added dedicated bus lanes to the Complete Streets investment program through the development of Destination 2040 and will seek to fund projects that include bus lanes beginning in the FFYs 2021-25 TIP cycle.
 TIP Document Framingham resident: William Hanson Request Notes a typo on page 3-92 of the TIP document.
+The MPO appreciates this error being pointed out.
+This issue has been corrected in the final version of the FFYs 2020-24 TIP.
 TIP Document Municipal: Pat Brown,Vice Chair, Sudbury Board of Selectmen Request Notes that the map of the Bruce Freeman Rail Trail (Phase 2D) on page 3-142 does not reflect the project description.
+The MPO appreciates this error being pointed out.
+The project map has been corrected in the final version of the FFYs 2020-24 TIP.

+Project/Issue

+Other Comm ents

-Other comments Alewife Station Access Road Bus Lane (Arlington & Cambridge) Cambrid ge resident: Arthur Strang Request Requests inclusion of a bus lane on Access Road from Route 2 and Acorn Park Drive to Alewife Station.
+Alewife Station Access Road Bus Lane (Arlington and Cambridge) Cambridge resident: Arthur Strang Request Requests inclusion of a bus lane on Access Road from Route 2 and Acorn Park Drive to Alewife Station.
 The bus lane would promote transit on multiple MBTA bus routes and other service providers.
-Alternately, requests that the TIP identifies the project and includes contact information for the project manager.
+Alternatively, requests that the TIP identifies the project and includes contact information for the project manager.
+The MPO recognizes the importance of efficient bus access to Alewife Station, as this is a critical transit hub for the region.
+The MPO has included this project in the Universe of Projects to consider during the first round of Community Transportation Program funding, the evaluations for which are anticipated to take place during the summer of 2019.
+Furthermore, the MPO has shared this issue with municipal staff in the City of Cambridge to make them aware of the desire for improved bus access to Alewife Station.